Alfresco/docs-alfresco/search-enterprise/latest/using/index.md

 * DENYSET
 * FTSSTATUS

-In order to guarantee ADW basic functionalities when a query contains an unsupported field the query part will be ignored and the REST API will return a 200 HTTP code.
+To guarantee ADW basic functionalities when a query contains an unsupported field the query part will be ignored and the REST API will return a 200 HTTP code.
 A warning message will be produced in the Alfresco Repository log.

 In order to All unsupported fields will be ignored in queries and filters following the schema below: